SeanWahl/SeanWahl.github.io/_projects/senior_project.md

     </div>
 </div>
 <div class="caption">
-    A single finished tile (foot for scale).
+    A single tile (foot for scale).
 </div>

 As a full team, it took us around 300 hours to fully make all of the tiles requested for the event.
 It was a test of our team's resolve and definitely taught us a lesson in using the right tools for the job.
 Using the second best method for a process doesn't sound too bad until you have to do it 240 times.
 It also gave us an appreciation for what Cal Poly's machine shops provide for free as students.

 I headed the electronics design of the tile with another teammate and sourced all electronic components.
-I fully designed the PCBs used in every tile after iterating through two test versions and updating with my teammates feedback.
+I fully designed the PCBs used in every tile after iterating through two test versions and updating them with my teammate's feedback.
 When ready, we assembled all 30 PCBs ourselves.
 This was tedious but we prevailed in the end with 30 PCBs running off of Raspberry Pi Picos.

 <div class="row justify-content-sm-center">